 Chickpeas are a member of the legume family and they can be eaten either in their natural form, or modified in order to enable their use in other ways.
 High in many essential nutrients, chickpeas are mainly sourced from Asian and Mediterranean countries.
 Chickpeas are often ground down to create chickpea flour, or as it also sometimes known, gram flour.

 Chickpeas are fantastic for a healthy diet and weight loss due to their low glycemic index value and high levels of dietary fibre.
 By eating chickpeas, you can help to keep your blood sugar levels more stable and the metabolism of glucose more efficient.
-By including a good amount of chickpeas (or other legumes or beans) into your diet, you can help to negate the effects of other high glycemic index foods, as they will help to reduce your overall GI intake.
+By including a good amount of chickpeas (or other legumes or beans) into your healthy diet, you can help to negate the effects of other high glycemic index foods, as they will help to reduce your overall GI intake.

 Chickpeas - why are they so good for you?

-Chickpeas - how should I try them?
+Chickpeas - how should I try them in my healthy diet?

 Chickpeas can be a powerful tool to help vegetarians and vegans ensure that they're getting a good balance of nutrients as part of a healthy diet.
 By eating chickpeas alongside rice or whole grains, vegetarians and vegans can get an optimum level of proteins and also benefit from the calcium that they contain, which can be otherwise difficult to source if you exclude dairy products from your diet.
 Additionally, because many iron-rich foods are so high in calories, if you're not a meat eater, chickpeas are a fantastic way of ensuring that you maintain a good level of iron in your body.